stevkazt/comfytech-research-hub/README.md

 ### 2. Start the Backend API

-Make sure your local API server is running on http://localhost:3000 to receive scraped product data.
+Make sure your local API server is running on http://localhost:3000 to store and manage product data.

 ### 3. Run the App